Headaches on Top of Head

 #9 Post-Concussion Headaches

-If you are suffering from headaches, whether they are one of the types noted above or otherwise, you may be experiencing a common underlying cause.
-You may have noted throughout our discussion how often the problem comes back to the neck.
+You may have noticed throughout our discussion how often the problem comes back to the neck.
 Why is this the case?
-Consider some of the complications that might occur if a misalignment exists in the upper cervical spine:
+Consider some of the complications that might occur if a misalignment exists in the upper neck (cervical spine):

 - Brainstem Pressure – Since the C1 (atlas) surrounds the area where the brainstem meets the spinal cord, even the slightest misalignment may put pressure on this vital and sensitive part of the central nervous system.

-- Intracranial Pressure – Upper cervical misalignments have been seen to inhibit cerebrospinal fluid (CSF) drainage when patients are examined with an upright MRI.
+- Intracranial Pressure – Patients with an upper neck misalignment who have been examined with an upright MRI have seen significant inhibition of cerebrospinal fluid (CSF) drainage and blood vessels.
 As a result, CSF may pool and cause increased intracranial pressure.

 - Reduced Blood Flow – The cervical spine helps to facilitate blood flow to the brain by means of the vertebral foramen (tiny loops of bone that provide safe passage for the vertebral arteries that provide blood flow to the head).